-Fits almost any phone up to 3.5 inches wide.
+Fits almost any smartphone up to 3.5 inches wide.
 Adjusts to fit handlebars from 7/8 to 1 1/4 inches in diameter.
 Clamps on securely with a hard plastic grip using 2 points of contact.
-Silicone net helps keep phone attached.
+Silicone net helps keep device attached.
 Easy to attach.
-Good value.
 Adjusts to fit wider handlebars.

 Plastic fixture can break if you over-tighten.
 Will not fit clip-on style handlebars.